jondalnas/CV/README.md

 # CV
-My resume in LaTeX and markdown
+My CV in LaTeX and markdown

 ## Ludum Dare
 Ludum Dare is a biannual game creation competition, of which I have participated 11 times.